bdhamithkumara/alt-text-fixer/README.md

 ## 🌟 Support & Contributions

-If you find this extension helpful, please consider giving the repo a ⭐ on GitHub — it means a lot!
+If you find this extension helpful, please consider giving the repo a ⭐ on GitHub. it means a lot!

 All contributions are welcome!
 Feel free to open issues, suggest features, or submit a pull request.
 Let’s make web accessibility better together.